 A fantasy adventure series where family secrets unfold and the impossible becomes real.

-Ayla thought her eleventh birthday would be about cake and presents, but instead she finds herself thrust into the world of mythomorphs, humans with the ability to shapeshift into mythical creatures.
+Ayla thought her twelfth birthday would be about cake and presents, but instead she finds herself thrust into the world of mythomorphs, humans with the ability to shapeshift into mythical creatures.

 Ayla snuggled into the comfortable dormroom bed and pulled the soft covers up to her chin.
 A section of the ceiling above her remained transparent, creating a skylight.
 She looked through the skylight at the stars and worried.
 What were her parents doing?
 Was her grandma okay?
 What about her dog Jax?
 Was everyone mad at her?
 Did her friend Aurora miss her?
 What would the kids in school think?
 Would anyone care that she was gone?